agp19d/ContosoRetailDW-DockerSetup/README.md

 Replace your_username with your actual GitHub username.

 2. Download and extract the ContosoRetailDW backup
-- Download the contosobak.exe file from the source (provide the link here).
+- Download the contosobak.exe file from the source https://www.microsoft.com/en-US/download/details.aspx?id=18279.
 - Run the downloaded .exe to extract the ContosoRetailDW.bak file.
 - Move or copy the ContosoRetailDW.bak to the root folder of this cloned repository.